-Dahlens will remain on probation for eight years
+Dahlens will remain on probation for two years

 Judge Karen Asphaug also sentenced the Dahlens to serve probation for the next two-years, during which time they will be prohibited from having non familial minor children stay overnight at their home.
 Judge Asphaug also ruled that the Dahlens may not provide any respite care, as the Dahlens have not been licensed to provide this service.